Getting Started with TeamDay

 MCP (Model Context Protocol) servers connect agents to external tools and services:

-teamday spaces add-mcp <space-id> google-search
+teamday agents add-mcp <agent-id> google-search

 Popular integrations include Google Analytics, Ahrefs, Slack, and GitHub.
 See MCP Servers for the full list.